CnAlexRocket/STM157_OpenSourceHouseControlWithDoorBell/README.md

 # STM157_OpenSourceHouseControlWithDoorBell
 ## For the purpose:
 ### This project is setted up for the purpose of showing my coding capbility.
-### All codes does not related to any company's business.
+### All codes do not related to any company's business.
 <br><br>

 ## For the Business Design: